 If you time your visit well and go during the summer months, you can watch an open-air performance in this ancient theater.
 That is a truly magical experience, which will transport you back in time and leave you feeling immersed in the historical and cultural significance of the place.

-Best of all, the Roman Theater is free to look around, making it one of the places to visit in Malaga for those traveling on a budget.
+Best of all, the Roman Theater is free to look around, making it one of the places to see in Malaga for those traveling on a budget.

 I said I would talk about the Alcazaba so here we go!
 The Alcazaba in Malaga is comparable to the Alcazar in Seville and the Alhambra in Granada – although not quite as spectacular as either of them, but much better preserved.